-Criteria JORC Code explanation Commentary However, much of the recent sands has been remobilised to form an aeolian deposit to the NW over the red dunes.
+Criteria JORC Code explanation Commentary mineralisation. in colour, well sorted and low in slimes content.
+The Old Red Dune contains some mineralisation as well and has a pronounced seaward facing escarpment on its SE side.
+At the base of the escarpment is a well-defined strandline containing the highest grades.
+However, much of the recent sands has been remobilised to form an aeolian deposit to the NW over the red dunes.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Delineation of heavy mineral deposits requires numerous shallow drillholes, most of them with moderate or low-grade intercepts.
-Total of 13,582m have been drilled at Congolone over 618 holes.
+Total of 12937m have been drilled at Congolone over 647 holes.
 The information is best presented in plan view, where all the relevant information can be presented in a more concise form - see drill plan below.
 The plan summarises the grade information as a "metal factor", classified by grade x thickness.
-The grade is HM%, with a threshold at 2% HM (values below this are not included and would give a "0" value).
-The thickness value is the total aggregate intercept in the drillhole exceeding the 2% threshold.
-Only those depth intervals exceeding 2% HM are included in the thickness value.
+The grade is composite HM% within the resource orebody per drillhole.
+The thickness value is the total aggregate intercept of the drillhole within the orebody.